Scott Cooper Miami: Teachers of LA On Strike

-The district states the demands run up against an expected half-billion-dollar deficit this budget year and billions which are obligated for retirement payments and health coverage for retired teachers.
+The district states the demands run up against an expected half-billion-dollar deficit this budget year and billions are obligated for retirement payments and health coverage for retired teachers.

 The district stated that money is necessary to pay for retiree benefits and other expenditures.

-The Senate submitted a budget proposal last week that offers money to help repay the district’s retirement debt and provide substantial new funding for specific education and early schooling.
+The Senate submitted a budget proposal last week that offers money to help repay the district’s retirement debt and provide substantial new funding for the specific education and early schooling.